Raleigh Town Center Mural - District Mural Program

 Upcoming benchmark/update: Gallery show at UAC on August 23rd 6 p.m.

 UAC and the City of Memphis launched the second iteration of the District Mural Training Program in 2017 to provide mural training and professional development to seven Memphis-based artists, culminating in each artist creating their own $30,000 mural project in each of the seven Council districts.
 Training to support neighborhood engagement in the public art process, mural design and installation techniques was provided in partnership with MuralArts Philadelphia in Memphis and Philadelphia following artist selection in May 2018.
 Each artist was paired with a site across the city including Bickford Community Center, Whitehaven Community Center, May Soccer Complex, Orange Mound Community Center, Mitchell Community Center, Raleigh Town Center, and Marion Hale Community Center.

 About the Artist

-Joseph Boyd, Memphis, TN, began his journey of art -making as kid inspired by dinosaurs, the television show NOVA, and a National Geographic subscription thanks to his dad.
+Joseph Boyd, Memphis, TN, began his journey of art -making as a kid inspired by dinosaurs, the television show NOVA, and a National Geographic subscription; thanks to his dad.

 From that moment he continued to explore abstraction, using bold colors, and creating impactful meaning in all of his creations.
-For Boyd, murals are his favorite way of expressing himself, so it only felt natural to apply for a mural that would allow him to express himself for a city he loves so dear.
+For Boyd, murals are his favorite way of expressing himself, so it only felt natural to apply for a mural that would allow him to express himself for a city he passionately loves.